 By redefining yourself, you won’t have to feel that emptiness of not having a regular day job.

 One reason why seniors become anxious about retirement is the thought of not knowing what to do as soon as they wake up in the morning.
 This is true particularly to seniors who are used to living a hectic life at work.
 Seeing a blank calendar or to-do list just seems so unbearable for them.

 Seniors must realize that there are so many things to do in retirement.
 And, the best thing about it is that these activities don’t have to cost money from a senior’s end.
 Think about the things that you want to do in retirement.

 Do you like answering crossword puzzles?
 Playing chess or other board games?
 Or, do you want to see yourself playing tennis two times a week?
 Do you want to spend more time gardening or woodworking?
 These are just few of the many things that can surely fill your days in retirement.
 They constantly stimulate your mind and body without the risk of stressing you too much.

 Make marital adjustments now.

 Retirement must not be done without first consulting your spouse.
 You have to plan it together.
 This is because you will be in it together for the rest of your lives.
-Imagine yourself in retirement playing golf while your wife goes to work everyday.
-Are you certain that she won’t feel something negative about it?
+Imagine yourself in retirement playing golf while your wife goes to work every day.
+Are you certain that she won’t feel anything negative about it?
 This is why talks about such issues must be done prior to retirement.

 When planning for a weekend activity outdoors, make sure to include your spouse.
 If your wife does not share the same passion for leisure activities, make sure you have activities that you can do together.
 Remember that retirement must be filled with chances for couples to have more time together.
 Never let retirement trigger marital problems.
 Instead, use it to strengthen your relationship.